Alexis-Bize/stylized-image-url-proxy/README.md

 <img src="mixer-description-example.png" width="582" />

 This repository is deployed on now.sh.
-At the moment only "round" format is supported but feel free to fork this project or create a pull request if you need something else.
+At the moment only "circle", "heart" and "star" shapes are supported but feel free to fork this project or create a pull request if you need something else.

 # Usage